idvorkin/idvorkin.github.io/_posts/2015-11-25-what-makes-a-leader-great.md

 |---
 | Other/Group   |             |                      |

-__Self-awareness:__	Knowing one’s emotions, strengths, weaknesses, drives, values, and goals—and their impact on others
+__Self-awareness:__ Knowing one's emotions, strengths, weaknesses, drives, values, and goals—and their impact on others

 * Realistic self-assessment
 * Self-confidence